MicrosoftDocs/cpp-docs/docs/mfc/reference/cftpfilefind-class.md

 ### Parameters
  *pstrName*
  A pointer to a string containing the name of the file to find.
-If **NULL**, the call will perform a wildcard search (*).
+If NULL, the call will perform a wildcard search (*).

  *dwFlags*
  The flags describing how to handle this session.
 These flags can be combined with the bitwise OR operator (&#124;) and are as follows: